ziqiguo/cs207-FinalProject/README.md

 </ctml>
 ```

-We import the chemical kinetics library as follows:
+After the library is installed, we can import the chemical kinetics library as follows:
 ```
-from chemkin import *
+from chemkin8 import chemkin
 ```

-We can parse this xml file about reactions using the code below:
+We can initialize an object and parse the xml file by passing in the path to the xml file:
 ```
-testcase1 = chemkin()
+testcase1 = chemkin('path-to-xml-file')
-testcase1.parse(filename)
 ```

 We input the concentrations of each species and the temperature at which reactions occur.
 The reaction rates of each species in the system can be given as: